MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P6-Menus-SpriteBuilder/content.md

 Now there's one last thing to check before we open Xcode and add some code to be executed when the play button is pressed.
 I just explained that the "play" method will be executed on the root node of this .ccb file.
-So let's check that we actually have an Objective-C class linked to the root node of this .ccb file.
+So let's check that we actually have a Swift class linked to the root node of this .ccb file.

 Select the root node, CCNode, on the timeline then open the second tab